Course - Optimization and Decision Analytics - TIØ4120

 - formulate LP models on the basis of verbal problem descriptions

-- solve LP problems graphically (for two variables), by using spreadsheets, and by hand using the simplex method, both algebraic and in tabular form
+- solve LP problems graphically (for two variables), by using spreadsheets, and by hand using the simplex method

-- perform sensitivity analysis on the basis of optimal simplex tableaus, and describe the economic information that can be drawn from the analysis
+- perform sensitivity analysis and describe the economic information that can be drawn from the analysis

-- formulate integer programming models and solve problems formulated using such models by using branch-and-bound or spreadsheets
+- formulate integer programming models and solve problems formulated using spreadsheets

-- solve some types of non-linear problems using the method of Lagrangean multipliers, the KKT conditions, or spreadsheets
+- formulate and solve types of non-linear problems using spreadsheets

 - formulate and solve a number of network models

-- derive formulas for queueing models based on exponential distributions
+- create and derive formulas for some queueing models

-- describe discrete event simulation and differentiate this from other types of simulation - implement simple simulation models in spreadsheets
+- describe discrete event simulation and implement simple simulation models in spreadsheets

 Learning methods and activities